 P: Chemistry C101-C102, Physiology P204, Psychology B104, Sociology S161.
-Classification, functions, and food sources of nutrients for the normal diet; preservation and handling of the food sources of nutrients for the normal diet; preservation and handling of the food supply; introduction to dietary modifications for a specific disease or condition interfering with digestion, absorption, or metabolism; and special nutritional needs throughout the life cycle.
+Ingestion and utilization of food nutrients for the normal diet; introduction to dietary modifications for a specific disease or condition; cultural, social, and psychological influences on food habits; and special nutritional needs throughout the life cycle.